Practicalities of Training

 Time commitment of training

-There are three terms of nine weeks with classes, with a half term break part way through, and a reading week in week ten.
-You should allow for a commitment of at least 12 – 15 hours per week for the course and its reading and other commitments (reading, therapy, infant observation, clinical forums, etc).
+You should allow for a commitment of at least 12 hours for reading and other commitments (reading, therapy, infant observation, clinical forums, etc) between the weekends.
 This will increase when clinical training begins and you start having weekly supervision.

 Costs